-To get separation from the high-water table, several feet of clean structural soils will be placed on the project area of about 2.97 acres.
-Approximately 24,000 cubic yards of fill is estimated.
-Groundwater monitoring piezometers are currently in place for the 2022 Wet Season and those results will determine the amount of fill required.
+To get separation from the high-water table, several feet of clean structural soils has been placed on the project area of 19.79 acres.
+Approximately 80 thousand cubic yards of fill has been stockpiled onsite.
+Initial fill depths of this transitional mound will be from zero to about 6 feet.
+This is to provide for groundwater separation from bottom of future SWM facilities.

-The source of the fill will be clean structural fill coming from other excavation projects.
-There is no one single source but the fills will be monitored for deleterious materials and placement will be tested by a geotechnical engineer.
+The source of the fill was clean structural fill coming from other excavation projects.
+There is no one single source and fills were monitored for deleterious materials.
+Final placement and grading will be tested by geotechnical engineer.